-x IRanges with the coordinates within the protein(s).
-The object has also to provide some means to identify the protein (see details). db EnsDb object to be used to retrieve genomic coordinates of encoding transcripts. id character(1) specifying where the protein identifier can be found.
-Has to be either "name" or one of colnames(mcols(prng)). idType character(1) defining what type of IDs are provided.
+db For the method for EnsDb objects: An EnsDb object to be used to retrieve genomic coordinates of encoding transcripts.
+For the method for CompressedGRangesList objects: A CompressedGRangesList object generated by cdsBy() where by = 'tx' and columns = c('tx_id', 'protein_id', 'uniprot_id', 'protein_sequence'). id character(1) specifying where the protein identifier can be found.
+Has to be either "name" or one of $colnames(mcols(x))$ . idType character(1) defining what type of IDs are provided.
 Has to be one of "protein_id" (default), "uniprot_id" or "tx_id".